getify/You-Dont-Know-JS/async & performance/ch3.md

 That should paint an obvious picture of why error handling with promises is error-prone (pun intended).
 It's far too easy to have errors swallowed, as this is very rarely what you'd intend.

-**Note:** If an error occurs during promise construction -- an exception is thrown inside the promise constructor -- the result will be an immediately thrown error at the point of promise construction, not a rejected promise.
+**Note:** If you use the promise API in an invalid way and an error occurs that prevents proper promise construction, the result will be an immediately thrown exception, **not a rejected promise**.
+Some examples of incorrect usage that fail promise construction: `new Promise(null)`, `Promise.all()`, `Promise.race(42)`, etc. Obviously, you can't get a rejected promise if you don't use the promise API validly enough to actually construct a promise!

 ### Pit of Despair